PriyaShrinithi/DataStructures-and-Java/README.md

 ### 16. AutoComplete System:

 ### 17. Integer to English:
     Push the number into a stack (Timecomplexity: O(n)).
 If batch is One, do not add the batchName at the end.
 If place is Ten convert n into a double digit number and find the corresponding String.
 If place is Ten and n is 1, pop the top and do n*=10+top and find the corresponding String.
 If place is Hundred find string corresponding to n and add place String next to it.
 Continue till stack is popped completely.
 (TimeComplexity: O(n)).
 Ergo Overall Timecomplexity is O(n)

+### 18. NQueens
+    Problem: Place n queens in a nxn board such that no 2 queens are attacking Backtracking solution: Add column to a column list.
+If it fits, go to the next row.
+Else remove the last added item from the list and check the validity of the next column.
+        If list size is n, then fill in corresponding queens ans spaces.
+Else, end the recursion